Mustang Mornings

 BRIO

-Born in July 2021, Brio was rescued in March 2022 when he was discovered to be alone.
-We now know that his mother died, though we were not able to determine why.
+Born in July 2021, Brio was rescued in March 2022 when he was discovered alone.
+We now know his mother died, though we were not able to determine why.
 While technically old enough to survive without nursing, Brio was not old enough to survive on his own.
-Through observation, we determined that he was not thriving, losing weight, and growing lethargic.
-Once rescued and brought to the farm, he was diagnosed with pneumonia and, because of poor nutrition, his back legs had also atrophied.
-With specialized care and exercise, Brio has since fully recovered and now happily shares a pasture with three other horses at the farm.
-He loves kids, playing with toys, and is learning good horse manners from his “uncles.”
+We determined he was losing weight and growing lethargic.
+Once rescued and brought to the farm, he was diagnosed with pneumonia.
+With specialized care, he has fully recovered and happily shares a pasture with other horses at the farm.
+He loves kids and playing with toys!

 BRIO IS AVAILABLE FOR SPONSORSHIP